Carmen Reinhart

 Carmen M. Reinhart (née Castellanos, born October 7, 1955) is a Cuban-American economist and the Minos A. Zombanakis Professor of the International Financial System at Harvard Kennedy School.
 Previously, she was the Dennis Weatherstone Senior Fellow at the Peterson Institute for International Economics and Professor of Economics and Director of the Center for International Economics at the University of Maryland.
 She is a research associate at the National Bureau of Economic Research, a Research Fellow at the Centre for Economic Policy Research, Founding Contributor of VoxEU, and a member of Council on Foreign Relations.
 She is also a member of American Economic Association, Latin American and Caribbean Economic Association, and the Association for the Study of the Cuban Economy.
 She became the subject of general news coverage when mathematical errors were found in a research paper she co-authored.

 On May 20, 2020, Reinhart was appointed World Bank Chief Economist, starting on June 15, 2020.

 According to Research Papers in Economics (RePec), Reinhart is ranked among the top economists worldwide, based on publications and scholarly citations.
-She has testified before Congress and is listed among Foreign Policy's Top 100 Global Thinkers, Thompson Reuters' The World's Most Influential Scientific Minds, and Bloomberg Markets Most Influential 50 in Finance.
+She has testified before Congress and is listed among Foreign Policy's Top 100 Global Thinkers, Thomson Reuters' The World's Most Influential Scientific Minds, and Bloomberg Markets Most Influential 50 in Finance.
 In December 2018, Reinhart received the King Juan Carlos Prize in Economics and Nabe's Adam Smith Award.

 Early life

 Born in Havana, Cuba, Reinhart arrived in the United States on January 6, 1966, at the age of 10, with her mother and father and three suitcases.
 They settled in Pasadena, California, during the early years before moving to South Florida, where she grew up.
 When the family moved to Miami, Reinhart started college at two-year Miami Dade College, before transferring to Florida International University, where she received a B.A. in Economics (summa cum laude) in 1975.
-After her B.A., Reinhart worked for her master's degree in Philosophy, eventually receiving this degree in 1981 from Columbia University.
+After her B.A., Reinhart worked for her master's degree in philosophy, eventually receiving this degree in 1981 from Columbia University.
 A few years down the road, Reinhart also received her Ph.D. from Columbia University in 1988.